 6. Pyrex 18 Piece Simply Store Food Storage Set: I have been slowly trying to transition my storage containers from plastic ones to nice glass ones like these.
 I’m getting there, but one more set like this would do it.
 I’m guessing that the cooks on your list would love a set of these as much as I would.
 Such a practical and useful gift.

 7. Ninja Nutri Blender System: Okay folks, I’m a little passionate about this one.
 I love mine so much!
 For a busy mom who is trying to get as many fruits and vegetables into her family as possible, this is an absolute must.
 When I bought mine I was really just looking for a good blender.
-I may or may not have bought it off of an infomercial and the Magic Bullet like attachments and food processor where bonuses they threw in.
+I may or may not have bought it off of an infomercial and the Magic Bullet like attachments and food processor were bonuses they threw in.
 I am so glad they did.
-It’s life changing to have one appliance on my counter that can be a powerful blender and a great food processor.
-I use the food processor function almost everyday.
-It has made it so easy to hide veggies in meals like; spaghetti, tacos, lettuce wraps, meatloaf, casseroles ect.
-I throw veggies in, hit a button and all of the sudden they are unrecognizable specs.
+It’s life-changing to have one appliance on my counter that can be a powerful blender and a great food processor.
+I use the food processor function almost every day.
+It has made it so easy to hide veggies in meals like; spaghetti, tacos, lettuce wraps, meatloaf, casseroles, etc. I throw veggies in, hit a button, and all of a sudden they are unrecognizable specs.
 It’s so great!
 I also love the blender function and use it almost as often for healthy smoothies and whipped hot chocolate.
 The Magic-bullet type containers are great for taking on the go.
-The whole things is fabulous and one of the best investments I’ve ever made.
+The whole thing is fabulous and one of the best investments I’ve ever made.

 As I typed this post I remembered a few more things I love that make great gifts.